isomerpages/sfa-foodsecurity/index.md

   - infopic:
       title: Local production
-      description: Building up our agri-food industry’s capability and capacity to grow more food with fewer resources while protecting our environment
+      description: Building up our agri-food industry’s capability and capacity to grow more food with fewer resources while protecting our environment.
       alt: Our '30 by 30' goal
       image: /images/picture1.jpg
       button: READ MORE